AodhanLP/gha-deprecation-detector/README.md

 # gha-deprecation-detector
 Automated Python script to detect GitHub Action Deprecation Warning messages across all repositories in an organisation, and exports the results to a CSV file.

+There is also a script to detect a specific GitHub Action being used in workflows across all repositories in an organisation, and exports the results to a CSV file.

 # Setup

 ## Checkout the code